 William Guy Lectureship appointment process

-The call for applications for the RSS William Guy Lectureship 2024-25 has now closed.
-For the next academic year, the theme will be Statistics in plain sight.
+The call for applications for the RSS William Guy Lectureship 2024-25 has closed and the three lecturers for 2024-25 have been appointed.
+The call for 2025-26 lecturers will open in February 2025.

 The lectureship and application process